 This Q&A has now ended.
 It’s been fantastic with many great questions, and really detailed and helpful answers.
-You can read it all here, and if you have any further questions please start a new discussion to ask them.
+You can read Ask The Expert: Importing from China, and if you have any further questions please start a new discussion to ask them.

 I’m really excited to launch our first Ask The Expert discussion today in the Web Retailer forum!

 Our expert is Tim Brown, CEO at 360 Degree Supply Chain Solutions based in Guangdong, China.

 The discussion will close on Friday 18th July at 12 noon (GMT).
 Get your questions in as soon as you can to give Tim time to respond and ask follow up questions if necessary.
 Don’t leave it to the last moment to post – you might be disappointed!

 Go to the discussion now Ask The Expert: Importing from China or read on for more about Tim’s background.

 About Tim Brown

 A native of New Zealand, Tim has worked for Groupon Australia’s Goods division and also ran his own ventures including fashion design and manufacturing from China, and product import and export.
 At 360 DSC Tim runs a complete supply chain service helping medium-sized sellers worldwide buy from Chinese manufacturers.

 Tim started his career in law and public policy.
 After completing a law degree he worked for the government as part of a negotiations team focused on ownership of the foreshore and seabed in New Zealand.
 Tim also worked in a government-funded economic development agency as project manager before consulting privately.